Federalist No. 65: Overview

 Publius then questions whether the Senate is the proper depository for such a power.
-He explains that the proposed model of dividing the vote of impeachment and the trial between the House of Representatives and the Senate was not the Constitutional Convention's original idea but rather was borrowed by the system in place in Britain's Parliament.
+He explains that the proposed model of dividing the vote of impeachment and the trial between the U.S. House of Representatives and the Senate was not the Constitutional Convention's original idea but rather was borrowed by the system in place in the British Parliament.
 In the British system, the House of Commons votes upon the call for impeachment, and then if impeached, the trial takes place in the House of Lords.
 The system has been successful, but Publius continues by asking if this model is proper for our proposed government.
 Ultimately Publius says that no other group is capable of such a task.
 He states, "What other body would be likely to feel confidence enough in its own situation, to preserve, unawed and uninfluenced, the necessary impartiality between an individual accused, and the representatives of the people, his accusers?"

 Publius goes through other possible bodies that could act as a tribunal or jury.
 He states that the Supreme Court is an obvious choice for a trial, however upon his further inspection, he notes that certain parties could contest the results of the trial and that the Supreme Court, an unelected body, may not have the "degree of credit and authority" to settle any qualms brought on as a result of the trial.
 The Supreme Court also has only a small number of individuals; Publius states that the number of jurors must be high enough to prove without a doubt that an overwhelming number of individuals were convinced of the guilt of the accused.